Busch Gardens Williamsburg: Banbury Cross (England)

-Banbury Cross is fashioned after England, with phone booths and classic English architecture.
-Guest Services windows are located next to the turnstiles of the Main gate.
-A simulacrum of the famous Elizabeth Tower (Big Ben) is the central element of this area.
+Banbury Cross is fashioned after old England, with phone booths and classic Tudor English architecture.
+Guest Services windows are located next to the turnstiles of the main entrance gate.
+A simulacrum of the famous Elizabeth Tower (known colloquially as Big Ben) is the central element of this area.
 Banbury Cross also includes The Squire's Grill, serving breakfast and lunch, as well as a funnel cake shop, ice cream shop and candy store.
-The Globe Theatre, a double-sized replica of William Shakespeare's Globe Theatre, is the most prominent attraction in the area.
-In 2014, the theatre was renovated for the purpose of once again holding live performances.
+The Globe Theatre, a double-sized replica of William Shakespeare's Globe Theatre, is the most prominent attraction in the hamlet.
+In 2014, the theatre was renovated to once again hold live performances.
 For many years preceding 2014, the Globe Theatre's entertainment lineup consisted of 4-D films, including Haunts of the Old Country, Pirates 4-D and R.L.
 Stine's Haunted Lighthouse.
 Prior to the 4-D films, the theater hosted a variety of live shows including Mark Wilson's World's Greatest Illusions, America on Ice, Hot Ice, Celebrate America and the People's Choice.
-It currently features a Sesame Street live show, with performers in costume as popular characters.
+It currently features an American music show, “American Jukebox: Summer Remix”, showcasing American hits through the decades.

 Heatherdowns (Scotland)

 Heatherdowns is a Scottish hamlet situated at the top of the hill on the path leading from Banbury Cross (the park's English hamlet).
 Tweedside Train Station offers a 20-minute ride through the park with additional stops in Festa Italia and at Caribou Station, in New France.
 Tweedside Gifts is located adjacent to the train station.
 Heatherdowns is also home to the Highland Stables featuring Scottish Blackface sheep, Border Collies and Clydesdales.
-Guests can interact with the animals and see them in action as they demonstrate their skills during daily demonstrations.
+Guests can interact with the animals and see them in action as they showcase their herding skills in daily demonstrations.
 Guests can also have pictures with the Clydesdales.
 Prior to 2010, the stables were home to several of the Anheuser-Busch Clydesdales until the theme park unit of Anheuser-Busch was sold in 2009.
 Other points of interest include seasonal kiosks for the park's Food and Wine Festival (in late spring) and the Summer Nights festival.